Restructuring and Turnarounds using Insolvency Procedures

 The directors believed that there was a viable business to be rescued.
 The business relied on the talent of its staff and the intellectual property that it owned.
 Various insolvency procedures were discussed, but the only procedure that allowed for the preservation of the goodwill in the business was a pre-packaged Administration.
 Pre-pack administrations allow for a seamless transition from the old business to the new business as the marketing process occurs before the Administration date.

 TMP immediately undertook an aggressive and targeted marketing campaign for the business.
 Over the Christmas period, at least five interested parties from across the globe were identified, which included national and international competitors.
-TMP embarked on negotiations with the interested parties which eventually resulted in a bidding war and an offer being agreed upon in early January 2010.
+TMP embarked on negotiations with the interested parties which eventually resulted in a bidding war and an offer being agreed upon in January the following year.
 The offer received was not only the highest cash offer, but also allowed for the preservation of the jobs of the Pixsta staff.

 The offer received, together with further realisations from debtors, should result in a significant return to creditors.
 This is an infinitely better result for creditors as the alternative to place Pixsta in another insolvency procedure and sell the assets would have resulted in a significantly lower return to creditors.